Army-py/OgameBot/README.md

 - Then go to `Keys` in the top bar, then `Add key` and finally `Create key`.
 - You will then choose `JSON` as the key type, and you will get a .json file.
 - Then place this file in the `bot_config` folder located in the root of the project, and rename it to `credentials.json`.
+- Remove the line which contains `"universe_domain": "googleapis.com"`, otherwise you will get an error.

+### Google Sheet API
+- To use Google Sheet APIs, you will need to enable them.
+- To do this, go to [this page](https://console.cloud.google.com/apis/library/sheets.googleapis.com) and select the project you want to use, or create a new one.
+- Then click on `Enable`.

 ### Google Sheet